Terumi Morita

 Why this works

-Onsen Tamago, or 'hot spring egg', is a Japanese delicacy that relies on precise temperature control to achieve its unique texture.
+Onsen Tamago, or 'hot spring egg' (named because they were traditionally cooked in the warm water of natural hot springs), is a Japanese delicacy that relies on precise temperature control to achieve its unique texture.
 Cooking the eggs at a low temperature of 70-75°C allows the proteins to coagulate gently, resulting in a creamy white and a custard-like yolk.
 This technique avoids the rubbery texture that often results from boiling eggs at high temperatures.
 If the temperature seems too high, reduce the heat to ensure a slow and steady simmer.
 If it breaks during cooking, don't worry; simply strain the egg into a bowl and enjoy it as a scramble, which still retains its delicious umami flavor.
-The use of soy sauce and mirin elevates the dish, pairing beautifully with the eggs' rich texture and enhancing their natural flavors.
+The use of soy sauce and mirin (a slightly sweet, low-alcohol Japanese rice wine used as a seasoning) seasons the dish, pairing beautifully with the eggs' rich texture and enhancing their natural flavors.

 Common mistakes